-This infection can damage your baby if you catch it during pregnancy, so take precautions (see page 44).
+This infection can damage your baby if you catch it during pregnancy, so take precautions.
 Most women have already had the infection before pregnancy and will be immune.
 If you feel you may have been at risk, talk to your GP, midwife or obstetrician.
-If you do catch toxoplasmosis while you are pregnant, you can get treatment.
+If you do catch toxoplasmosis while you are pregnant, you can get treatment (see page 51).